nikoLFONIKO DE PAULA LEFORT / NICOLAS LEFORT

 NdPL holds degrees in Visual Arts (Paris I), Generative Art / Computational Art (UDK), Music Technology (CalArts), and Experimental Sound Practices (CalArts), and currently studies Dhrupad singing with Amelia Cuni.

-Our research and practice has always been focused on sound materiality and listening, in genres ranging from blues, jazz and free improvisation to noise-rock and doom-metal before 2014, in the fields of electroacoustic composition and performance, music instrument building, field recording, experimental radio making and interaction design for performative environments ever since.
+Our research and practice has always been focused on sound materiality and listening agency, in genres ranging from blues, jazz and free improvisation to noise-rock and doom-metal before 2014, in the fields of electroacoustic composition and performance, music instrument building, field recording, radio and interaction design for performative environments ever since.